Pouring Concrete Cost

 Because labour rates for hiring builders vary, your location has a significant cost impact.
 Labour rates, for example, are higher in the southeast, particularly in London, than in the rest of the UK, whereas the reverse is true in Scotland, Northern Ireland, and the north of England.

 The longer the job takes, the more labour costs you will have to pay.
-For example, if labour is taxed per day, you will be charged three days of labour, whether the work took two days or three or six hours.
+For example, if labour is charged per day, you will be charged three days of labour, whether the work took two days or three or six hours.
 If an exact price is provided beforehand, the labour cost is not related to time.

 Concrete Quantity